HenryWang6/SmartExpense/SmartExpense/ARCHITECTURE.md

 - `Features/Home/Views/`:
   - `HomeView`: SwiftUI screen that binds to `HomeViewModel` and renders:
     - A greeting and short description.
-    - A period capsule for the current range (e.g., “This Month”) with a refresh action.
+    - A period capsule for the current range (e.g., "This Month") with a refresh action.
     - Horizontally scrollable KPI cards for:
       - Total Spend
       - Average Daily Spend
       - Top Merchant
       - Top Category
-    - A floating glass “+” capture button (currently stubbed for future capture flows).
+    - A floating glass "+" capture button (currently stubbed for future capture flows).
   - `HomeKPICardView`: Reusable glassmorphism card for showing a KPI value and subtitle.

 ### App Entry and Navigation

 - `App/SmartExpenseApp.swift`:
   - Defines the SwiftUI app entry (`@main`).
+  - Sets up CoreData persistence controller and injects managed object context into the environment.
   - Hosts a `TabView` with:
     - `HomeView` as the default tab, instantiated with a `HomeViewModel` using `HomeOverviewMockService`.
+    - `ContentView` as the History tab (placeholder for expense/receipt management).
-    - Placeholder tabs for History and Settings.
+    - Placeholder Settings tab.
   - This is where dependency injection starts for the Home feature (wiring the service implementation).

+### History Feature (Placeholder)

+- `SmartExpense/ContentView.swift`:
+  - Currently a placeholder implementation for the History tab.
+  - Uses CoreData to display a list of `Item` entities (temporary data model).
+  - Shows empty state when no items exist.
+  - Includes basic CRUD operations (add, delete) for testing CoreData integration.
+  - Will be replaced with a proper expense/receipt management feature in the future.

+### Data Persistence

+- `SmartExpense/Persistence.swift`:
+  - Provides `PersistenceController` singleton for CoreData management.
+  - Sets up `NSPersistentContainer` with the "SmartExpense" data model.
+  - Supports both in-memory (for previews/testing) and persistent storage.
+  - Currently uses a basic CoreData model (`SmartExpense.xcdatamodeld`).
+  - The data model will be expanded to include proper entities for receipts, expenses, categories, and merchants.

 ### Data Flow (Home)